arow-oss/goat-guardian/README.md

    the `next` parameter.
 Since the end-user has been logged out, Goat Guardian will not set the `X-UserId` HTTP header.

+#### Proxy

+Goat Guardian will proxy all other URLs to the upstream web application.

+Goat Guardian will add a header `X-UserId` with a value of an integer.
+This value can be used to identify and distinguish end-users.

+Goat Guardian will add other headers depending on how the end-user logged in.

+If the end-user logged in with Twitter, Goat Guardian will add the following headers:

+- `X-Twitter-Token`: this is the end-user's Twitter token.
+It can be used to make requests to Twitter on the end-user's behalf.
+- `X-Twitter-Secret`: the end-user's Twitter secret.
+This is used with the Twitter token.
+- `X-Twitter-UserId`: the ID of the end-user on Twitter.
+- `X-Twitter-Screen-Name`: the screen name of the end-user on Twitter.

+If the end-user logged in with email, Goat Guardian will add the following headers:

+- `X-Email`: the email address of the end-user.

 ## Options

 This section lists all the options that can be specified to Goat Guardian.